pereznetworks/Library-Manager/README.md

       We've supplied several files for you to use:
       Use the library.db as the source of your data

+      *the original project files are found in this repo, folder path:
+       /project-files-library-manager-v1*

     HTML mockups and CSS files.

       These will be the basis of..